Doxofylline

 Doxofylline (also known as doxophylline) is a phosphodiesterase inhibiting bronchodilator used in the treatment of chronic respiratory diseases such as asthma and COPD.
 Like theophylline, it is a xanthine derivative.

 Medical uses

-Doxophylline is used to treat chronic respiratory diseases such as asthma and COPD.

-In animal and human studies, it has shown similar efficacy to theophylline but with significantly fewer side effects.
-In February 2014, the US FDA granted an orphan drug designation to doxofylline for the treatment of bronchiectasis following the submission of an application by Alitair Pharmaceuticals, in May 2013.
+Doxophylline is used to treat chronic respiratory diseases such as asthma and COPD. in clinical studies, it appears to be equal in efficacy to theophylline but with significantly fewer side effects.
+In 2014, the US Food and Drug Administration (FDA) granted an orphan drug designation to doxofylline for the treatment of bronchiectasis following the submission of an application by Alitair Pharmaceuticals.

 Pharmacology

 Unlike other xanthines, doxofylline lacks any significant affinity for adenosine receptors and does not produce stimulant effects.
 This suggests that its antiasthmatic effects are mediated by another mechanism, perhaps its actions on phosphodiesterase.
 From a pharmacokinetic point of view, doxofylline importantly differs from theophylline also because it lacks the ability to interfere with the cytochrome enzymes CYP1A2, CYP2E1 and CYP3A4, thus preventing significant interaction with other drugs metabolized via these pathways in the liver.

 Concomitant treatment with certain other medications (including allopurinol, H2 receptor antagonists, lincosamide antibiotics, macrolide antibiotics, and propranolol) can decrease the hepatic clearance of doxofylline, which can result in increased serum levels of doxofylline.